 The county board of commissioners is presently required by the EPA and the state to implement an I&M program.

-The county commission authorizes and directs the Weber-Morgan Board of Health and the director of health to adopt and promulgate rules and regulations to ensure compliance with EPA and state requirements with respect to emission standards and authorizes a $1.00 fee to be assessed upon every motorized vehicle registered in the county at the time of registration to be known as the "air pollution control fee."
+The county commission authorizes and directs the Weber-Morgan Board of Health and the director of health to adopt and promulgate rules and regulations to ensure compliance with EPA and state requirements with respect to emission standards and authorizes a $2.00 fee to be assessed upon every motorized vehicle registered in the county at the time of registration to be known as the "emissions compliance fee."

-An additional $9.00 emission's control fee will be charged to those individuals registering diesel vehicles.
-The fee will be reduced to $1.00 upon implementation of a diesel emission's control program in the county.

-The air pollution control fee will be waived on government-owned vehicles.
+The emissions compliance fee will be waived on government-owned vehicles.

 The vehicle emissions inspection and maintenance program is subject to continuing review by the county commission.